Properties of cyanobacterial UV-absorbing pigments suggest their evolution was driven by optimizing photon dissipation rather than photoprotection: Properties of cyanobacterial UV-absorbing pigments

 \subsubsection{Function: traditional view vs. thermodynamic view}

-Since their discovery in the 1960's, authors have struggled to confer a single specific physiological function to MAAs.
-Although from the beginning a UV-photoprotective role seemed most conspicuous, largely because of their unique UV-dissipating traits and the fact that their production is stimulated by UV-B. Later, this theory faced serious challenges, for example, the failure to find a correlation between intracellular MAA accumulation and UV-resistance in certain coral zooxanthellae (Kinzie, 1993), the phytoplankton \textit{Phaeocystis antarctica} (Karentz and Spero, 1995), the dinoflagellate \textit{Prorocentrum micans} (Lesser, 1996), certain cyanobacterial strains (Quesada and Vincent, 1997), and the red alga \textit{Palmaria palmata} (Karsten et al., 2003), etc.
+Since their discovery in the 1960's, authors have struggled to confer specific physiological functions to MAAs.
+A UV-photoprotective role seemed most conspicuous, largely because of their unique UV-dissipating traits and the fact that their production is stimulated by UVB light.
+Later, this theory faced serious challenges, for example, the failure to find a correlation between intracellular MAA accumulation and UV-resistance in certain coral zooxanthellae (Kinzie, 1993), the phytoplankton \textit{Phaeocystis antarctica} (Karentz and Spero, 1995), the dinoflagellate \textit{Prorocentrum micans} (Lesser, 1996), certain cyanobacterial strains (Quesada and Vincent, 1997), and the red alga \textit{Palmaria palmata} (Karsten et al., 2003), etc.

 As a response, many researchers in the field came up with their own suggestions for MAA physiological roles, sometimes very different from the sunscreen role, such as; osmotic regulation, antioxidants, nitrogen storage, accessory pigments, protection from desiccation, protection from thermal stress, reproductive functions in fungi and marine invertebrates, etc.; all of which have also been challenged or discredited (for reviews of the different theories of MAA functions and the challenges they face, see: Korbee et al., 2006; Oren and Gunde-Cimerman, 2007; Rosic and Dove, 2011).